oblinger/HookAnchorApp/Career/NextJob/NJ22/NJ22 Framing.md

 - List out Other projects at AF. e. g.  redis
 - Aeolus:  break out different technology
 - Linked in post about R-Z acquistion

-## TODO
-- Git Hub Presence
-	- Start commenting and starring other projects
-- Choose title for linked-in
-- Is my resume good?  how to know?
-- [ ] what work was being done in MRP that is DL related?

 # LOG